rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-balancers/index.md

 <br>
 In our example, any traffic directed to port `80` on the host of the load balancer would get round robin-ed to  Service1, Service2, Service3 on the target port `81`.
 Any traffic directed to port `8090` on the host of the load balancer would get round robin-ed to Service1, Service2, Service3 on port `8090`.
 Since no target port was set for the listening port `8090`, the target port will be the same as the source port.

-With our basic load balancing, it should solve the most basic use cases.
-There are limitations within the basic load balancing.
-If you want to load balance different services (i.e. virtual hosting) or listen using host headers/paths/ports, you can use our advanced routing options for more flexibility.
+### Internal Load Balancing

+You will have the option to no longer publish source ports to the host by setting the access level of each individual “Listening Port” to `Internal`.
+All internal ports can only be accessed by services within the same environment.

 ### Advanced Routing Options

+Rancher supports L7 load balancing with our advanced routing options.
 To expand the advanced options, click on the **Show advanced routing options**.
-When using the advanced options, the only required field is **Target Service**, which would mimic the basic load balancing examples.
-All of the other fields in the advanced section are optional.
+The only required field is **Target Service**, which would be L4 load balancing.
+All of the other fields for L7 load balancing are optional.
+Since all the fields are optional, the listening ports are default when adding host/request paths, and the ports will be overriden if you specify source/target ports for a service.
 For each option, we cover some basic examples, but you can use all or some of these options together to define exactly how you want your load balancer to direct traffic to your services.

 #### Request Host/Request Path